nicklockwood/SwiftFormat/Rules.md

 ## spaceAroundOperators

 Contextually adjusts the space around infix operators.
 Also adds or removes the space between an operator function declaration and its arguments.

 Option | Description
 --- | ---
-`--operatorfunc` | spacing for operator funcs. "spaced" (default) or "no-space"
+`--operatorfunc` | Spacing for operator funcs: "spaced" (default) or "no-space"

 <details>
 <summary>Examples</summary>